 Try to find a child who is actually ‘cured’ and you will be struggling.

 Look for a family whose lives have improved dramatically once given meaningful support, and you will find many.

 Look for a school student doing well at school, not needing any support, and you can also find many.

 Look for a family whose child or children are affected profoundly and who live a happy life, you will find plenty.

 Our children don’t need to be cured, they need to be loved and supported!

 But to get back on topic….

-Evidence-based means that there has been some research to prove cause and effect.
+Evidence-based means that there has been good research to prove cause and effect.
 Whilst many treatments claim to have evidence to prove they work, in many cases, there actually has not been robust, top level research done.

 Top level research means trials which are randomised, double-blind and placebo-controlled.
 These sorts of trials are very hard to do, expensive and take a long time.

 Research into treatments of all sorts is being done right now, but the results can be painfully slow.